News

 National Inspectorates - Lithuania

-Authorities responsible for REACH and CLP enforcement:
+Authorities responsible for REACH and CLP enforcement

-Authorities responsible for Biocides enforcement
+Authorities responsible for BPR enforcement

-State Labour Inspectorate together with State Food Veterinary Service and National Public Health Centre, regarding their areas of competence, enforce the usage of biocidal products.
-These institutions survey whether biocidal products have been used in accordance to special authorized conditions.
+• State Labour Inspectorate (Ministry of Social Security and Labour) together with State Food Veterinary Service and National Public Health Centre, regarding their areas of competence, enforce the usage of biocidal products.
+These institutions survey whether biocidal products have been used in accordance with special authorized conditions.

 Coordination of Lithuanian enforcement institutions

 Lithuanian enforcement institutions are involved in a coordination scheme through the ECHA Forum and through the national Interinstitutional Coordination Group (IC Group).
 Environmental Protection Agency (EPA, Ministry of Environment) has the mandate to represent Lithuania in the ECHA Forum (National Public Health centre – in Forum subgroup for BPR).
-In order to facilitate the exchange of relevant information between national state institutions, the EPA coordinates the enforcement activities related to the implementation of the REACH, CLP, PIC, POP and BPR Regulations within the Republic of Lithuania.
+In order to facilitate the exchange of relevant information between national state institutions, the EPA coordinates the enforcement activities related to the implementation of the REACH, CLP, BPR, POP and PIC Regulations within the Republic of Lithuania.
 Pursuing these goals, the EPA established the national IC Group.
-Regular meetings of the IC Group are held 2-3 times per year and are conducted in accordance with the agreed Rules of Procedure.
+Regular meetings of the IC Group are held 2-3 times per year are conducted in accordance with the agreed Rules of Procedure.
 The main national enforcement authorities participating in this Group are:

 • Environmental Protection Department (Ministry of Environment)